 Know what you’re looking for, where you want to locate and stick to your plan.
 Don’t be tempted to buy something that doesn’t fit the profile of the property you’re looking for.
 The next section is one in which you’ll really want to stick to the plan.
 Phenomenal deals can come your way.

 Check Out Tax Defaulted Properties What is a tax-defaulted property?
-When property owners fail to pay taxes, their homes are said to be tax defaulted and are at risk of having the county seize the home to pay for delinquencies.
+When property owners fail to pay taxes, their homes are said to be tax delinquent and are at risk of having the county seize the home to pay for those delinquencies.
 Homeowners are given a period of time called the redemption period, in which to pay their taxes and fees and if they don’t, these homes are auctioned off to the highest bidder.

 Many people purchase investment properties and second homes this way.
 You will come across some great deals.
 In fact, you might be able to purchase properties for pennies on the dollar.
 Resist the urge to risk purchasing anything that doesn’t fit the profile.
-We’ll talk more about this in a future article.

 Think About Abandoned or Condemned Properties If you come across an abandoned home or one that has been vacant for a while, it’s a good bet the property is attached to a motivated seller.
 When a seller is motivated, it means they’re willing to negotiate a lower price for their home.
 They probably want to get this property off their hands—quickly.